Skip to main content

 What can I do to build my optimism?

 It’s all well and good to say that optimism promotes resilience and longevity, but how can we utilise this to our advantage?
-Lucky, optimism can be learned, practiced, and strengthened.
+Luckily, optimism can be learned, practised, and strengthened.
 Below are five ways that you can improve and bolster an optimistic mindset for healthier decision-making and stronger resilience.

 1. The “Best Possible Self” exercise.

 UC Berkley has a great guide for this exercise.
 The Best Possible Self (BPS) method is what’s known as a positive psychology intervention.
 It involves taking time to imagine the best-case-scenario for various aspects in your life such as your career, relationships, hobbies, and health.
-Studies have shown that the BPS method can increase optimism after just one session.
+Studies have shown that the BPS method can increase optimism after just one session by helping you envision a positive future.

 2. Practice Gratitude

-What we focus on is what we see in our day to day lives.
-So, shifting your focus to what you are thankful for is a great way to emphasise the positives in your life and build the foundation for an optimistic mindset.
-This HBR article provides a step-by-step guide on practicing gratitude.
+What we focus on is what we see in our day-to-day lives.
+Practising gratitude can help individuals shift their focus towards potential opportunities, such as finding a better job or discovering a more fulfilling career.
+So, shifting your focus to what you are thankful for is a great way to emphasise the positives in your life and build the foundation for an optimistic mindset

 3. Reflect on your Track Record

 Look back over your track record of accomplishments, performance and times when you have overcome challenges.
-This builds a sense of reality-based confidence in your ability to deal with new challenges.
+This builds a sense of reality-based confidence in your ability to deal with new challenges and helps employees thrive by fostering a positive environment.

 4. Use the F.A.C.E.D. method to deal with stress and negative emotions.

 We have previously talked about the F.A.C.E.D. method when dealing with stress.
 This method can be particularly good at shifting our mindset towards stressful and negative situations.
-The “acceptance”, “control” and “enjoy” steps in particular are focused on shifting to a positive, optimistic mindset.
+The “acceptance”, “control” and “enjoy” steps in particular are focused on shifting to a positive, optimistic mindset, which helps manage stress levels.

 5. Surround yourself with optimistic people